CanvasNative

 the build and test processes as needed.

-To run the watch command, both watchman
+To run the watch command, both watchman and pywatchman are required.
+On OS X

 with Homebrew and Python already installed, the installation looks like this: